JOONKYUHONG/DNSC6301_JOONKYUHONG/README.md

 ### Ethical considerations

 * **Describe potential negative impacts of using your model**:
+  * Math or software problems: Since the test AUC is approximately 70%, it indicates that there is an 30% probability of having an significant error while using the model.
+  * Real-world risks: Someone trusts this model too much and reports the result from the decision tree without any specific consideration (ex: changing cutoff or checking any missing value).
+This hasty decision is likely to cause uncertain damage and negative consequences to the company or individual.
+* **Describe potential uncertainties relating to the impacts of using your model**:
   * Math or software problems: When it comes to operating the decision tree model using the data, it is questionable if the privacy and personal information are perfectly protected.
-  * Real-world risks: (who, what, when or how) Someone wants to use this model to check eligibility for a credit line increase and use the customer data history.
+  * Real-world risks: ( who, what, when or how) Someone wants to use this model to check eligibility for a credit line increase and use the customer data history.
 There is a negative possibility that people are using and sharing this data without any permission and personal information may be leaked during the processing of data.
-* **Describe potential uncertainties relating to the impacts of using your model**:
-  * Math or software problems: Since the test AUC is approximately 70%, it indicates that there is an 30% probability of having an significant error while using the model.
-  * Real-world risks: ( who, what, when or how) Someone trusts this model too much and reports the result from the decision tree without any specific consideration (ex: changing cutoff or checking any missing value).
-This hasty decision is likely to cause uncertain damage and negative consequences to the company or individual.
 * **Describe any unexpected or results**:
 When it comes to results about the variable importance, pay_0 shows the extremly remarkable output compared to other variables.
 In other words, if there is an error or unexpected change or missing value in pay_0, we can have unexpected results that we cannot predict and result will be extremely different.